Python-PyQt/PyQt6-Docs/descriptions/QtCore/QXmlStreamReader-c.rst

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-code-src_corelib_xml_qxmlstream.py
     :lines: 54-62

 :sip:ref:`~PyQt6.QtCore.QXmlStreamReader` is a well-formed XML 1.0 parser that does *not* include external parsed entities.
-As long as no error occurs, the application code can thus be assured that the data provided by the stream reader satisfies the W3C's criteria for well-formed XML.
-For example, you can be certain that all tags are indeed nested and closed properly, that references to internal entities have been replaced with the correct replacement text, and that attributes have been normalized or added according to the internal subset of the DTD.
+As long as no error occurs, the application code can thus be assured, that

+* the data provided by the stream reader satisfies the W3C's criteria for well-formed XML,

+* tokens are provided in a valid order.

+Unless :sip:ref:`~PyQt6.QtCore.QXmlStreamReader` raises an error, it guarantees the following:

+* All tags are nested and closed properly.

+* References to internal entities have been replaced with the correct replacement text.

+* Attributes have been normalized or added according to the internal subset of the :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.TokenType.DTD`.

+* Tokens of type :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.TokenType.StartDocument` happen before all others, aside from comments and processing instructions.

+* At most one DOCTYPE element (a token of type :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.TokenType.DTD`) is present.

+* If present, the DOCTYPE appears before all other elements, aside from :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.TokenType.StartDocument`, comments and processing instructions.

+In particular, once any token of type :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.TokenType.StartElement`, :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.TokenType.EndElement`, :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.TokenType.Characters`, :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.TokenType.EntityReference` or :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.TokenType.EndDocument` is seen, no tokens of type :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.TokenType.StartDocument` or DTD will be seen.
+If one is present in the input stream, out of order, an error is raised.

+**Note:** The token types :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.TokenType.Comment` and :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.TokenType.ProcessingInstruction` may appear anywhere in the stream.

 If an error occurs while parsing, :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.atEnd` and :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.hasError` return true, and :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.error` returns the error that occurred.
 The functions :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.errorString`, :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.lineNumber`, :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.columnNumber`, and :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.characterOffset` are for constructing an appropriate error or warning message.
 To simplify application code, :sip:ref:`~PyQt6.QtCore.QXmlStreamReader` contains a :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.raiseError` mechanism that lets you raise custom errors that trigger the same error handling described.

-The `QXmlStream Bookmarks Example <https://doc.qt.io/qt-6/qtxml-streambookmarks-example.html>`_ illustrates how to use the recursive descent technique to read an XML bookmark file (XBEL) with a stream reader.
+The `QXmlStream Bookmarks Example <https://doc.qt.io/qt-6/qtcore-serialization-streambookmarks-example.html>`_ illustrates how to use the recursive descent technique to read an XML bookmark file (XBEL) with a stream reader.

 .. _qxmlstreamreader-namespaces: